 You want to begin by making your way to Plaza Humilladero and cross over the bridge (Puente Blanco) on the left side of the river.
 Next, turn left onto Paseo de los Basilios, where you will see two bus stops.
 You will catch the bus for Monachil at the first bus stop.
-The ride will cost €1.50 per person each way.
+The ride will cost about €1.50 per person each way.

 Look for the 183 bus Monday to Saturday morning or number 181 Saturday afternoon, Sundays and holidays.
-The 183 bus is about 20 minutes while the 181 service is a bit longer, maybe about 40 minutes.
+The 183 bus is about 20 minutes while the 181 bus service is a bit longer, maybe about 40 minutes.

 The bus leaves from Granada to Monachil at 20 minutes past the hour.

 The bus returns from Monachil to Granada at 40 minutes past the hour.
 Keep in mind 8:40pm is the last bus.